Nihal-Pandey-2302/rust-evm-indexer/README.md

     cargo build
     ```

-6. **Run the API Server:**
+6. **Run the Project (Concurrent Ingester & API Server):**

     ```bash
     cargo run
     ```

-    This will start the API server (listening on `http://127.0.0.1:3000` by default).
-The data ingestion logic in `main.rs` is currently commented out to focus on API development.
-To populate the database initially:
-    * You'll need to temporarily uncomment the ingestion loop in `src/main.rs` (the part that fetches blocks and calls the `db::insert_...` functions).
-    * Run `cargo run` to ingest some data (e.g., set `num_blocks_to_fetch` to 50-100).
-    * Then, comment out the ingestion loop again to run only the API server with the populated data.
-    *(Future enhancements will involve making ingestion a separate command or background task.)*
+    This command will start both the continuous data ingester and the API server concurrently:
+    * The **ingester** will run as a background Tokio task, automatically checking for new blocks based on its last synced state (or `DEFAULT_START_BLOCK` on first run from `main.rs`) and populating the database.
+You will see its logging output in the console (e.g., "INGESTER Cycle: Targeting blocks...").
+    * The **API server** will start and listen on `http://127.0.0.1:3000` (by default), ready to serve requests using the data indexed.
+You will see its startup message (e.g., "API server listening on...").
+    To stop both services, press `Ctrl+C` in the terminal.

 ## 🗺️ Project Status & Roadmap

-* **Current Status (V1 API Achieved):**
+* **Current Status:**
-  * Core data ingestion pipeline implemented: successfully fetches and stores blocks, transactions, and event logs into a PostgreSQL database for a configurable number of recent blocks.
+  * **Concurrent Operation:** Implemented concurrent execution of a continuous data ingester and the API server using `tokio::spawn`.
+  * **Stateful Ingester:** Ingester now features state management (persisted in PostgreSQL's `indexer_status` table) for resumable and continuous syncing of recent blocks in batches.
+  * **Transactional Inserts:** Database writes for each block's data (block, transactions, logs, and sync status) are performed within a single database transaction for improved atomicity.
-  * REST API (V1) developed with `axum`, providing key query capabilities:
+  * **V1 API Complete:** REST API developed with `axum` provides key query capabilities:
     * Standardized JSON error handling (`ApiError`).
     * `POST /logs` with filtering by block range, specific `blockHash`, single contract `address`, and exact matches for `topic0`, `topic1`, `topic2`, `topic3`.
 Includes pagination (`page`, `pageSize`).
     * `GET /block/{identifier}` supporting lookup by block number or block hash.
     * `GET /transaction/{transaction_hash}` for transaction details.
-  * Codebase organized into modules for database interactions (`db.rs`), API handling (`api.rs`), and data models (`models.rs`, `api_models.rs`).
+  * **Code Organization:** Codebase well-organized into modules (`db.rs`, `api.rs`, `models.rs`, `api_models.rs`).

-* **Next Steps (Focus on Ingester Robustness & Continuous Operation):**
+* **Next Steps (Focus on Ingester Robustness & Performance):**
-    1. **Ingester State Management:** Implement logic to save and resume ingestion from the last successfully processed block.
-    2. **Continuous Ingestion Loop:** Modify the ingester to periodically poll for new blocks and process them.
-    3. **Robust Ingester Error Handling:** Implement retries and backoff strategies for RPC calls and database writes during ingestion.
+    1. **Enhanced Ingester Error Handling & Retries:** Implement more specific retry logic with backoff for RPC calls (e.g., for `get_block_with_txs`, `get_transaction_receipt`) and transient database errors within the ingestion loop.
+    2. **Performance for Historical Sync:** Address the N+1 query problem for transaction receipts more systematically for bulk ingestion.
+Explore options like batch JSON-RPC calls or a multi-pass ingestion strategy.
+    3. **Configuration:** Make batch sizes, poll intervals, and default start blocks more easily configurable (e.g., via `.env` or command-line arguments).
     4. **(Further API Enhancements - V1.1 / V2):**
         * Advanced `getLogs` filtering (multiple addresses, OR logic for topics within a position, block tags like "latest").
         * New utility endpoints (e.g., transactions by address, with pagination).
         * Enhanced input validation for API parameters.
     5. **(Longer Term / Ongoing):**
-        * Performance optimizations for historical data sync (e.g., concurrency, addressing N+1 for receipts).
+        * Reorg handling for the ingester.
-        * Database schema/type refinements (e.g., using `NUMERIC` for `U256` values, `TIMESTAMPTZ` for timestamps).
+        * Full database type/index optimization (e.g., using `NUMERIC` for `U256` values, `TIMESTAMPTZ` for timestamps).
         * API Documentation (e.g., OpenAPI/Swagger).
-        * Reorg handling for the ingester.

 ## 📜 License